mdn/serviceworker-cookbook/live-flowchart/README.md

 - Reload document
 - Unregister the service worker

 The features coincide to the buttons at the top of the page, which can be pressed in a whatever order.
+You can also specify the SW scriptURL and scope to simulate different test cases.

 Usage: